-Whenever you upload a video, Microsoft Stream will automatically encode it into multiple bitrates.
-As a result, the video will be streamed using adaptive bitrate streaming.
-This allows Microsoft Stream to optimize the bitrate and quality of the playing video on the fly based on the viewers avaialble bandwidth.
-For more information, see this topic.
+Whenever you upload a video, Microsoft Stream (Classic) automatically encodes it into multiple bitrates so that the video can be streamed using adaptive bitrate streaming.
+Microsoft Stream (Classic) optimizes the bitrate and quality of the playing video based on the viewer's available bandwidth.
+For more information, see Change the bitrate.

-Processing time will vary based on the length and resolution of your video.
+Processing time varies based on the length and resolution of your video.
 Your video will be ready to play as soon as possible.
-We only wait for the 360p version of the video to be ready, not all resolutions.
+Stream (Classic) waits for the 360p version of the video to be ready, not all resolutions.
 This means you'll get lower resolution playback of your video for a short time while we backfill the rest of the higher quality versions of the video.

 We'll send you an email letting you know when your video is done being processed.
-See email notificatons for more information.
+See email notifications for more information.

 The highest quality encodes take longer, especially if the video is being encoded for high-definition (HD) streaming renditions.

-For information about how to upload a file and add things like thumbnails, description, and other metadata, see this topic.
+For information about how to upload a file and add things like thumbnails, description, and other metadata, see Upload a video.